 Stephen H. Sinas

 Stephen H. Sinas is a law firm shareholder and dedicates his practice to representing injured people throughout Michigan and beyond.
 Steve specializes in cases involving personal injury, Michigan auto no-fault insurance disputes, healthcare law, and constitutional rights matters.

-Steve Sinas is a fierce advocate for the rights of the injured and victims of injustice.
+Steve is a fierce advocate for the rights of the injured and victims of injustice.
 He firmly believes in the principle that people who were injured as a result of the wrongdoing of others should be entitled to fair compensation for the impact on their life and well-being.
-He is also dedicated to fighting for people’s right to access the medical care and benefits to which they are legally entitled to receive.
-Steve handles cases in both the state and federal courts of Michigan.
-He has successfully litigated cases in numerous counties throughout Michigan.
-Moreover, he has been named a “Super Lawyer” in the field of Plaintiff’s Personal Injury in since 2013.
+He is also dedicated to fighting for people’s right to access the medical care and benefits to which they are legally entitled.
+Steve handles cases in both Michigan state and federal courts.
+He has successfully litigated cases in counties across Michigan.
+He has also been named a “Super Lawyer” in the field of plaintiff’s personal injury in since 2013.